-BALL GROUP has spent the last 11⁄2 year on clarifying the most optimal CSR strategy for the coming years.
-Through research among our suppliers, we have been able to clarify our most challenging areas (ref.
-CSR report 2014).
-We continuously strengthen our understanding and insight to the CSR field, and our needed focus points in our supply chain.
-As last year's research among our suppliers showed, the environmental aspect is the area lacking focus the most.
+Last year's research among our suppliers showed, the environmental aspect is the area lacking focus the most.
 We are fully aware, and acknowledge, that BALL GROUP as a company has limited power and control in relation to our supplier and the entire CSR aspect of the fashion industry.
 We do though truly believe that small steps in the right direction are more valuable for the entire industry, than deadlock and disregard.

-With reference to last year's CSR report, we have deployed a chemical testing programme in 2014.
+A chemical testing programme was launched in 2014 and is still being followed.
 We have entered a cooperation with Bureau Veritas, who has labs in all our sourcing countries.
 We have decided to follow a random sampling method, in order to get a better insight to the subject among our suppliers.
 By following a random sampling method, we are better ensured that all suppliers and types of style have equal chances of being selected for testing.
 Our testing programme is based on the requirements in REACH (hereunder covering the candidate list of substances of very high concern).